Skip to content

 6. Simple summary:

-Cashmere is expensive because it is naturally rare .
+Cashmere is expensive because it is naturally rare,

-because it is harvested by hand ,
+because it is harvested by hand,

-because it requires a demanding sorting process ,
+because it requires demanding sorting,

 and because a kimono requires much more material than a short garment.

-It is expensive because it is not abundant .
+It is expensive because it is not abundant.

-Discover the room
+Discover the piece

-👉 Organic cashmere kimono – Maison CÉTOILE
+Organic cashmere kimono – Maison CÉTOILE